-- MODESW.CAP: If the current mode in [pcc](#) is Integer Pointer Mode (1), then the M-bit in [pcc](#) is set to Capability Pointer Mode (0).
-Otherwise no effect. - MODESW.INT: If the current mode in [pcc](#) is Capability Pointer Mode (0), then the M-bit in [pcc](#) is set to Integer Pointer Mode (1).
+- MODESW.CAP: If the current mode in [pcc](#) is Integer Pointer Mode (1), then the [M-bit](#) in [pcc](#) is set to Capability Pointer Mode (0).
+Otherwise no effect. - MODESW.INT: If the current mode in [pcc](#) is Capability Pointer Mode (0), then the [M-bit](#) in [pcc](#) is set to Integer Pointer Mode (1).
 Otherwise no effect.

-Executing [MODESW.CAP](#) or [MODESW.INT](#) from the program buffer in debug mode updates the M-bit of [dinf](#).
-The M-bit of [dinf](#) sets the CHERI execution mode for the execution of the next instruction from the program buffer, and is used to control which CHERI execution mode to enter next time debug mode is entered.
-The CHERI execution mode is only controlled by the M-bit of [dinf](#) in debug mode.
+Executing MODESW.CAP or MODESW.INT from the program buffer in debug mode updates the M-bit of dinfc.
+The M-bit of dinfc sets the CHERI execution mode for the execution of the next instruction from the program buffer, and is used to control which CHERI execution mode to enter next time debug mode is entered.
+The CHERI execution mode is only controlled by the M-bit of dinfc in debug mode.

-This instruction is illegal if the CHERI register access is disabled for the current privilege.
+This instruction is illegal if the [CHERI register and instruction access is disabled](#) for the current privilege.